 Create an Account - Increase your productivity, customize your experience, and engage in information you care about.

-Absentee ballot applications have been mailed to those who are on the permanent absentee list.
+Absentee ballot applications will be mailed to those who are on the permanent absentee list.

 You can return them via mail, drop box outside of city hall, the City Clerk’s office or email the form to email@example.com.